jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-getting-started-guide.md

 > Wizards also contain a legend that tells you where you are positioned in the Wizard at one time; if editing an existing object, the links in the legend are activated to make it easy to jump forward to a later wizard stage.

 Note: many of the wizards include a step to build a **query**.
 This step is quite complex and itself can involve numerous iterations (if required).
-(For more information see the [Expression Guide](./adaptable-expression-guide)).
+(For more information see the [Adaptable Expression Guide](./adaptable-expression-guide)).

 ### Selection Tool